-Prior to the Beyond the Kale project, Dr. Reynolds was a co-author of Five Borough Farm: Seeding the Future of Urban Agriculture in New York City (2012).
+Prior to the Beyond the Kale project, Dr. Reynolds was a co-author of Five Borough Farm: Seeding the Future of Urban Agriculture in New York City (2012), which led to working on Beyond the Kale.
 She has worked with Cooperative Extension in California and developed undergraduate curricula in food studies and sustainable agriculture in California and New York.
-She currently leads participatory evaluation processes for non-profit organizations in New York City and State.
+She has led participatory evaluation processes for non-profit organizations in New York City and State.
 Dr. Reynolds earned a Ph.D. in Geography and a Masters degree in International Agricultural Development from the University of California, Davis, and bachelor’s degrees in International Soil and Crop Sciences and French from Colorado State University.
 More about her work is found at www.foodscholarshipjustice.org.

 Nevin Cohen is an Associate Professor at the CUNY School of Public Health, and a faculty fellow of the New York City Food Policy Center at Hunter College.
 Dr. Cohen’s research focuses on the development of urban food policy, the use of urban space for food production, social justice and food, and urban planning for healthy, ecologically sound urban food systems.
 He has been involved in food policy development in New York City, and co-authored a study to support and strengthen New York City’s urban agriculture system (Five Borough Farm: seeding the future of urban agriculture in New York City, Design Trust for Public Space).
 Dr. Cohen has a Ph.D. in Urban Planning and Policy Development from Rutgers University, a Masters in City and Regional Planning from Berkeley, and a BA from Cornell.